falarconromero/IBM_Course/README.md

 # IBM_Course
-Course 2 of IBM data science
+Course of IBM data science
+## Objective of this repository
+In this repository, it will be upload the material to be analized during the course.